The Twin (2024) review – A generic trauma horror on Shudder

 I’ve just got done explaining the ending to this one.
 If you need some stuff clearing up, why not check out our The Twin Ending Explained article?
 Keep in mind that, unlike this review, our ending explained articles do contain spoilers.

 The Twin hit the festival circuit in 2024 but only just made it to Shudder back in July.
 I have to be honest, I wasn’t overly excited for this movie.
-I’ve said numerous times that I am a little bit jaded with the whole “trauma monster” thing.
+I am a little bit jaded with the whole “trauma monster” thing.
 Just reading the summary of this movie makes it very clear what you are in for.
 You see the word “grieving” and you are immediately bombarded with visions of The Babadook and its legions of cheap rip-offs.

 When he finally gets out of the hospital, his wife confines him to his grandma’s old house to work on his recovery.
 The only problem is that this house was the site of some harrowing experiences back when Nicholas was a child.
 As Nicholas begins to see visions of himself, he is forced to enlist the help of a psychiatrist/hypnotist (played by Halloween Kills’ Robert Longstreet) to fight back against the evil that is threatening to take over his life.